Metal Gear Solid V: Ground Zeroes: Plot

-Story

 In the aftermath of the Peace Walker incident, Paz Ortega Andrade is missing and presumed dead.
-Under the direction of Kazuhira Miller and Huey Emmerich, Militaires Sans Frontières (MSF) prepare for an upcoming inspection by the UN, amid suspicions that they possess a nuclear weapon; MSF suspects this to be an attempt by Cipher to stifle them.
+Under the direction of Kazuhira Miller and Huey Emmerich, Militaires Sans Frontières (MSF) prepare for an upcoming inspection by the UN amid suspicions that they possess a nuclear weapon; MSF suspects this to be an attempt by Cipher to stifle them.
 Their preparations are interrupted when MSF agents in Cuba investigate reports that Paz survived and has been detained at Camp Omega.
-To complicate matters, Ricardo "Chico" Valenciano Libre's attempts to rescue her has resulted in his capture.
-Believing that both of them could compromise MSF, Snake is sent to infiltrate Camp Omega to extract them if they are alive, and confirm what they revealed to their captors.
+To complicate matters, Ricardo "Chico" Valenciano Libre's attempt to rescue her has resulted in his capture.
+Believing that both of them could compromise MSF, Snake is sent to infiltrate Camp Omega to extract them if they are alive and confirm what they revealed to their captors.
 Snake believes rescuing Paz will convince Cipher to stand down, and that she will be willing to discuss Cipher's activities with MSF.

-Snake infiltrates Camp Omega as a mysterious Special Forces unit known as XOF departs it.
+Snake infiltrates Camp Omega just as a mysterious Special Forces unit known as XOF departs it.
 He locates and extracts Chico, who claims Paz is dead.
 Using a recording from Chico, Snake and Miller deduce that Paz is alive, and was moved deeper into the camp.
 Snake locates and rescues Paz, with the group escaping via an MSF helicopter designated Morpho One.
 On the way to Mother Base, Chico discovers that Paz was surgically implanted with a bomb, prompting Snake and an MSF medic to remove it by hand.
 They arrive at Mother Base to see it in flames as XOF forces attack.
-Morpho One lands long enough for Snake to rescue a few members of staff, including Miller, who claims that the UN inspection was nothing but a ruse for the XOF ambush, as it destroys Mother Base.
+Morpho One lands long enough for Snake to rescue a few staff members, including Miller, who claims that the UN inspection was nothing but a ruse for the XOF ambush, as it destroys Mother Base.
 As they attempt to escape XOF, Paz regains consciousness and warns them that there is a second bomb inside her.
 Knowing that she is about to die, she jumps out to throw herself clear of the helicopter.
-The resulting explosion causes Morpho to spiral out of control and collide with a pursuing XOF helicopter.
+The resulting explosion causes Morpho One to spiral out of control and collide with a pursuing XOF helicopter.